Arm Virtual Hardware Version 2.2.0

 Continuous Integration (CI) workflow

-3. CI pipeline implements the Continuous Integration flow (for example GitHub Actions) that gets triggered on every code update in the target repository.
+3. CI pipeline implements the continuous integration flow (for example GitHub Actions) that gets triggered on every code update in the target repository.

-4. CI execution includes automated program build and testing and is performed in the cloud using the AVH Infrastructure, with results being reported back to the repository and user.
+4. CI execution includes automated program build and testing and is performed in the cloud with results being reported back to the repository and user.
 See Infrastructure for details.
-5.**Failure analysis and local debug**: developer can observe the CI test results and in case of any failures also uses local setup to reproduce and debug the issues.

 Learn more about benefits from CI workflow at Continuous Testing.